chrismalcolm/jspec/README.md

 Jspec is a tool that can be used to check the regex and structure of JSON.
 This can be done by composing a .jspec file, generating a JSpec object and using it to return whether the .json file adheres to the regex and structure defined in the .jspec file.

 ## What is a .jspec file
 A .jspec file is a document which outlines the desired regex and structure for .json files.
-It's format adheres to normal JSON rules, with the addition of regex, ellipsis substitution and ellipsis templeting.
+It's format adheres to normal JSON rules, with the addition of regex, ellipsis substitution and ellipsis templating.
 Below is a description of all the addition rules which apply to JSPEC and an example of a .jspec file and matching .json file.

 ### Regex
 ---